 The best advice is not to bring much.
 Especially if you are renting or moving here solo.
 Shipping belongings out to the islands can get expensive in a hurry.
 Pack your essentials in a couple of big suitcases or duffel bags and get everything else you need or want once you arrive.
 Furnished rentals are pretty standard, and you can get other furniture items on Craigslist or other social media marketplaces.

-Shipping a vehicle out is a good idea, especially if you move from the west coast, as it will be more affordable.
+Shipping a vehicle out is a good idea, especially if you’re moving from the west coast, as it will be more affordable.
 There are car dealerships and private party used vehicles in Hawaii, but just like everything else out here, they are more expensive than on the mainland.
 If you have a nice car you like back home; it is probably worth shipping out.

 Where to Live?